circle-ops-ci/VAULTX_MOCK_SERVER/README.md

 Sign message.
 > This API has a callback.
 >
-> After2fa request confirmed on CYBAVO Auth APP, the corresponding callback will contain signed message.
+> After 2FA request confirmed on CYBAVO Auth APP, the corresponding callback will contain signed message.

 **`POST`** /v1/vaultx/wallets/signature